ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ftbs-rats-msg-wrap.md

 ## CMW CBOR Tags {#cbor-tag}

-CBOR Tags used as CMW are derived from CoAP Content-Format numbers.
+CBOR Tags used as CMW may be derived from CoAP Content-Format numbers.
 If a CoAP content format exists for a RATS conceptual message, the `TN()` transform defined in {{Appendix B of RFC9277}} can be used to derive a corresponding CBOR tag in range \[1668546817, 1668612095\].